I Tested 8 GLP-1 Tracker Apps. Only Two Actually Build Habits.

 - AI-powered food logging (photo, voice, barcode scan)

-- Journey card feature for visual progress tracking
+- Journey cards for visual progress storytelling

 - Estimated medication levels chart